Within the first few months of this year, Citizen’s Advice have stated that nearly 40 million people have already been targeted by scammers.

 How to spot a Royal Mail scam

-Royal Mail have put together a list of examples, showing the types of scam emails and texts that have been issued in their name.
+To help you be able to tell a scam from a real message from Royal Mail, they have put together a list of examples, showing the types of scam emails and texts that have been issued in their name.

 How to report it